lfglabs-dev/old_identity/README.md

 # Starknet.id Contract

 This contract is written in Cairo.
 It allows to mint identity nfts.
 The nft contains fields associated to values.
-To each field, value can be bound, certified by a user or or other contracts.
+To each field, value can be bound, certified by a user or other contracts.
 For the same field there can be multiple values from multiple contracts.

 ## Official addresses of deployment:
 - Goerli: ``0x783a9097b26eae0586373b2ce0ed3529ddc44069d1e0fbc4f66d42b69d6850d``